project-chip/connectedhomeip/docs/guides/BUILDING.md

 as
 [chip-build-vscode](https://hub.docker.com/r/connectedhomeip/chip-build-vscode).

-Zap generation and tooling relies that `zap-cli` is available on the current system.
+Zap generation and tooling relies on `zap-cli` being available on the current system.
 You can install it from the zap project [Releases](https://github.com/project-chip/zap/releases).